rooted in the sufficiency of Scripture

 We believe the church will not suffer God’s wrath (1 Thess 5:9).
-Thus, the Lord will come to rapture (or remove) His people out of this world, taking them with Him into heaven, prior to a period of worldwide tribulation (1 Cor 15:51-53; 1 Thess 4:17).
+Thus, the Lord will come to rapture (or remove) His people out of this world, taking them with Him into heaven prior to a period of worldwide tribulation (1 Cor 15:51-53; 1 Thess 4:17; 2 Thess 2:1-12).
 Scripture describes this period as a time when God will pour out His wrath in judgment upon the world for seven years (Dan 12:1-2; 2 Thess 2:7-12; Rev 16; Dan 9:24-27).

 The Second Coming and Kingdom

-We believe Israel will be restored to the land promised to them through God’s covenant with Abraham (Gen 17:6-8) during the Millennial Kingdom, never to be removed again (Amos 9:15; Ezek 34:28).
+We believe Israel will be restored to the land that God promised to them in His covenant with Abraham (Gen 17:6-8) during the Millennial Kingdom, never to be removed again (Amos 9:15; Ezek 34:28).
 Jesus Christ will reign during this time from Jerusalem, seated on the throne of David (Isa 9:7), bringing blessing throughout the world (Isa 11:9; Micah 4:3; Rev 20:1-6).
 Peace, harmony, justice, and long life will characterize the Kingdom age (Isa 65:17-25; Ezek 36:33-38).

 The Final Judgment and Eternity to Come

-We believe the triune God, by a free act and for His own glory, without the use of existing materials or secondary causes, brought into being— immediately and instantaneously, by the Word of His mouth over a period of six literal days—the whole visible and invisible universe (Gen 1:1-27; Exodus 20:8-11; Neh 9:6; Psa 104:25, 26; Is 40:21-31; John 1:1-5; Col 1:16, 17).
+We believe the triune God, by a free act and for His own glory, without the use of existing materials or secondary causes, brought into being— immediately and instantaneously, by the Word of His mouth over six literal days—the whole visible and invisible universe (Gen 1:1-27; Exod 20:8-11; Neh 9:6; Ps 104:25, 26; Isa 40:21-31; John 1:1-5; Col 1:16, 17).

-We believe that all the redeemed are to live in such a manner as to seek to bring glory to their Savior and Lord, and, avoid all behaviors and associations which would compromise this aim.
+We believe the redeemed are to live in such a manner as to seek to bring glory to their Savior and Lord avoiding all behaviors and associations that would compromise this purpose.
 (2 Tim 3:1-5; Rom 12:1, 2; 14:13; 1 John 2:15-17; 2 John 9-11; 2 Cor 6:14-7:1).